 4. Spray liberally onto the poison ivy leaves.
 Wait for a week and repeat application as necessary.
-It is best to apply this homemade poison ivy killer during dry weathers.
+It is best to apply this homemade poison ivy killer during dry weather.

 Other Effective And Natural Ways To Kill Poison Ivy

-Advertisements of chemical herbicides claim to be effective in completely removing weeds including poison ivy plants fast.
-But since poison ivy plants are very hard to kill, repeat applications of these chemicals are done.
-Did you know that these chemicals also harm and often kill soil microorganisms like bacteria and fungi?
-These microorganisms play an important role in making the soil healthy.
-Chemicals can also cause a drastic change in your soil’s pH or acidity.
-While you are trying to get rid of these plants, you are somehow making the soil conducive to the growth of other weeds by changing your soil’s acidity.
-So if you are planning to use your land for farming, you should think twice of even considering chemical herbicides to remove these pesky plants.
-Here are other natural ways of clearing up your land from poison ivy plants without harming your soil and its natural microflora.
+Adverts for chemical herbicides claim to be effective in completely removing weeds, including poison ivy plants, fast.
+But since poison ivy plants are very hard to kill, they need repeat applications which can also harm and often kill soil microorganisms like bacteria and fungi?
+These microorganisms play an important role in keeping the soil healthy.
+Chemicals can also cause a drastic change in your soil’s pH so you will be making the soil conducive to the growth of other weeds by changing your soil’s acidity.
+So if you are planning to use your land for farming, you should think twice when considering chemical herbicides to remove these pesky plants.
+Here are some other natural ways of clearing your land of poison ivy without harming your soil and its natural microflora.

 1. Through Manual Pulling

 This is as simple as it gets.
-Pulling out these plants and as much as possible, their roots is a time-tested and natural way of clearing up your land from these poison ivy plants.
-Just make sure that you wear the proper outfit to do the job.
-I guess closed shoes, long pants, long sleeves, and a pair of gloves can protect you from the irritatingly itchy and sometimes painful rashes these plants can cause.
-Another thing, dispose the cleared up weeds properly without burning them.
+Pulling out these plants as much as possible by their roots is a time-tested and natural way of clearing your land from these poison ivy plants.
+Just make sure that you wear a proper outfit to do the job, with closed shoes, long pants, long sleeves, and a pair of gloves to protect you from the itchy and sometimes painful rashes.
+Make sure you dispose the cleared up weeds properly without burning them.

 2. Mowing and Trimming

-Have you heard how being persistent can benefit you in many ways?
-To keep pushing and moving forward in spite of difficulties?
-Well, the same goes for getting rid of these poison ivy plants.
-And ironically, these plants are persistent, too.
-So we just have to keep on mowing and trimming and show them who’s the real boss.
-Show them who owns the land.
-Let’s just hope that these plants give up first before you do.
-The bright side here is that if you have a healthy soil, you get to keep it that way by staying out of the chemical poison ivy killer alternatives.
+You just have to keep on mowing and trimming and show these horrible weeds who’s the real boss.
+Show them who owns the land – let’s just hope that these plants give up before you do.
+The bright side here is that if you have healthy soil, you get to keep it that way by staying away from chemical poison ivy killer alternatives.

 3. With Boiling Water

-It is best to deal with poison ivy problem on the onset of growth.
-Kill and get rid of them while they are still young and few.
-If this is the case, you can consider watering them and other weeds with boiling water. many people swear that this really works.
-But if you have a bigger poison ivy problem, then this remedy might not be practical for you to choose.
+It is best to deal with poison ivy problem while they are still young and few.
+If this is the case, consider watering them and other weeds with boiling water – many people swear that this really works.
+If you have a bigger poison ivy problem, then this remedy might not be practical.

 4. Soil Washing

-If you think you have tested every possible solution to get rid of these plants, maybe it is time to check the type of soil you have.
-Maybe there’s something in your soil that keeps these plant growing back.
-If this is the issue, it is the soil that we have to treat then.
-Time for some soil remediation or soil washing.
+If you think you have tested every possible solution to get rid of these plants, it’s time to check what type of soil you have.
+Maybe there’s something in your soil that keeps these plant growing back?
+If this is the issue, we need to treat the soil with some soil remediation or soil washing.

 - Fixing the Soil’s Mineral Deficit

-Check if your soil is deficient from minerals like phosphorus, calcium and selenium.
-The mineral deficiency of your soil makes it conducive for the poison ivy plants to grow back no matter how hard you try to get rid of them.
-But don’t worry because application of compost tea can help improve your soil’s nutrient levels and make them healthy for other plants but not for these annoying poison ivy plants.
+Check whether your soil is deficient in minerals like phosphorus, calcium and selenium, which would make it conducive for the poison ivy plants to grow back – no matter how hard you try to get rid of them.
+Don’t worry because application of compost tea can help improve your soil’s nutrient levels and make it healthy for other plants.